-Seven UC Hastings law students spent their spring break at the US-Mexico border, visiting shelters for migrants and assisted Haitian asylum seekers by sharing information about asylum laws and processing steps.
+Seven UC Law SF law students spent their spring break at the US-Mexico border, visiting shelters for migrants and assisted Haitian asylum seekers by sharing information about asylum laws and processing steps.

 The students were part of the longstanding Hastings to Haiti Partnership program, under the supervision of Professor Blaine Bookey, the Center for Gender and Refugee Studies’ Legal Director, and Professor Nicole Phillips, the Haitian Bridge Allies’ Legal Director.